2010 Ukrainian local elections: Results

-The ruling Party of Regions won clear majorities in most regions and big cities throughout Ukraine (except in the west of the country); it is the biggest party in two-thirds of all cities.
+The ruling Party of Regions won clear majorities in most regions and big cities throughout Ukraine (except in the west of the country) with 51,93% of the seats; it is the biggest party in two-thirds of all cities.
 It was followed by All-Ukrainian Union "Fatherland".
 The Ukrainian nationalistic party Svoboda achieved notable success in Eastern Galicia.
 Batkivshchyna, the party of the previous Prime Minister Yulia Tymoshenko, remains the main opposition force although it was defeated in most regions (because of anomalies in the electoral law the party was unable to register their candidates in several districts).
 Our Ukraine, the party of previous President Yushchenko, met with total failure.
 Strong Ukraine gained about 6 percent of the votes nationwide.

 Ukraine's Central Election Commission has declined to publish nationwide results, citing, "these are local elections and traditionally we don't do that".

 Opposition politicians and the Communist Party have complained of irregularities in the election.
 According to a survey of 2,000 people conducted in October 2010 by two Ukrainian nongovernmental organizations, the Democratic Initiatives Fund and OPORA, one in five Ukrainians were willing to sell his or her vote in the upcoming local elections.
 OPORA stated on November 1, 2010 that “there have been so many violations that we cannot say that [the election] was democratic, transparent and open.”
 But according to Prime Minister Mykola Azarov "The elections were absolutely without the use of administrative resources, naturally.
 Nobody interfered with our citizens."
 According to President Viktor Yanukovych "there were no systematic violations.
 This is emphasized by international observers and the police”.